kangk1204/Octopus-toolkit2/doc/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-    ``6-2.Public data (Multi GSE/GSM)`` describes How to sequentially analyze a set of public data (a list of GSE accession numbers).
+    ``6-2.Public data (Multi GSE/GSM)`` describes how to sequentially analyze a set of public data (a list of GSE accession numbers).

-You may want to analyze subsamples (GSM) in a study (GSE) with several other studies (GSEs) altogether.
-In this case, you need to create a text file containing GSM ids for subsamples and GSE ids for studies.
+You may want to analyze samples (GSM) in a study (GSE) with several other studies (GSEs) altogether.
+In this case, you need to create a text file containing GSM ids for samples and GSE ids for studies.

 An example is shown below. (:download:`example.list<_templates/GEO_Accession_number.list>`)